amekusa/karabinerge/README.md

 ## What this is
-Karabinerge provides functions and classes that help you to **programmatically generate complex modifications** of Karabiner-Elements.
+Karabinerge provides useful functions and classes that help you to **programmatically generate complex modifications** of Karabiner-Elements in a simple and short syntax.

+Tired of tinkering with JSON by your hand?
+This is for you.

 ## How to install